ggold7046/documentation-theme-jekyll/index.md

 ### 3. Install Bundler

-In case you haven't installed Bundler, install it:
+In case you haven't installed Bundler, install it now:

 ```
 gem install bundler